Click HERE to view the photos.

 are doing.

 It was a great night of connecting with parents, donors, volunteers, and kids.
 I spent my evening in the cold (no heat yet!) bus hanging out with some of the kids from art club and their friends.
-A couple of girls who attended the Bus regularly last year, but haven’t been around much this year (they’ve started high school) stopped in to say hi and see the new bus.
+A couple of girls who attended the Bus

 It’s really quite funny to see some of the kids reactions to the new bus.
 They are used to the fully renovated bus that we’ve been borrowing from Abbotsford, and are generally less than excited about the not-yet remodeled new one!

-t to communicate that the finished product will look much different than it does now, and slowly they are getting more excited about seeing the transformation of the double decker transit bus, into our new Langely Party Bus.
+We’ve been doing our best to communicate that the finished product will look much different than it does now, and slowly they are getting more excited about seeing the transformation of the double decker transit bus, into our new Langely Party Bus.

 Plunge 2007

-be heading to Scotland again, only this time I am co-leading the Canadian team!
+Many of you know that I was involved in the Plunge trip to Scotland 2 years ago, and the Plunge work in the Lower Mainland last year.
+This summer I will be heading to Scotland again, only this time I am co-leading the Canadian team!
 I am very excited about this opportunity, but along with it comes some added responsibility.
 Please pray for me as I help organize this trip, lead the team, and prepare myself to go to Scotland.

 Photos from past Plunges (2005 in Scotland & 2006 in Langley)